3F/web.vsSBE/_doc/Dev/New Component.md

 }
 ```

-With [Component](https://bitbucket.org/3F/vssolutionbuildevent/src/master/vsSolutionBuildEvent/SBEScripts/Components/Component.cs) we have already implemented common requirements of [IComponent](https://bitbucket.org/3F/vssolutionbuildevent/src/master/vsSolutionBuildEvent/SBEScripts/Components/IComponent.cs), therefore, only need to implement own logic.
-For example:
+With [Component](https://github.com/3F/vsSolutionBuildEvent/blob/master/vsSolutionBuildEvent/SBEScripts/Components/Component.cs) we have already implemented requirements of [IComponent](https://github.com/3F/vsSolutionBuildEvent/blob/master/vsSolutionBuildEvent/SBEScripts/Components/IComponent.cs), therefore we'll implement only own logic.

+### Identifier of new container

+Firstly, we should set identifier of your container from new component.

-For Condition property we should set subcontainer to entry, for basic checking of ability to work with data.
-In example we use:
+And for basic checking of ability work with data we can simply:

 ```csharp